miswah/import-blog/README.md

 Ideally, you should keep the README simple.
 If you need to add more complex explanations, use a wiki.
 Check out [this wiki](https://github.com/navendu-pottekkat/nsfw-filter/wiki) for inspiration. -->

+After the Installation phase you can modify and run the code on your local host for that you need to have basic knowledge of <a href="https://angular.io/">Angular.</a>

+Ideally you can pick up issues from the issues tab in the repo and work on them or if you wanna add an new feature you can push the code on a new branch with describing the feature and making sure there are now merge errors.

 # Contribute

 [(Back to top)](#table-of-contents)